-Project: Other Regional Procurement

-Contracts (e.g. recyclables processing,

-organics, problem wastes, council
+Project: Other Regional Procurement Contracts (e.g. recyclables processing, organics, problem wastes, collections)

-operational wastes, shared facilities

-collections)

-Aim: To identify opportunities for council participation in regional tenders, eg for the collection and processing of recyclables, organics and problem wastes to stimulate development of increased recycling processing capacity for the region.
+Aim: To achieve council participation in a regional tender for the collection and processing of recyclables, organics and problem wastes to stimulate development of increased recycling processing capacity for the region.